 Helping you Live and Love Fully

 Couples therapy can help you deepen your connection, and foster a safe and secure bond.
 Whether you are planning to take a step in your commitment and want to be proactive before problems become a pattern, or when you or your partner are challenged by a medical condition or mental health issue, these could be reasons to consult with a therapist.
-Couples therapy can also be useful when there has been a significant disruption or difficulty in the relationship.

 When you and your partner are having difficulty, you may ask yourself, “How much do I matter to my partner?
 Will they be there for me when the going gets rough?
 Can I really be myself with this person?”
 You may experience fears and worries during your conflicts or arguments that the emotional bond and security of the relationship is not solid.
 Your fears and worries may make you feel isolated and alone, or as if you are fighting for survival itself.
 These reactions can cause the negative cycle to continue.

 Emotionally Focused Couple Therapy (EFT) focuses on the emotional bond between partners, as most problems in relationships arise from disruptions in this bond.
 In therapy, partners can learn to be more open and trusting with each other and to reach out to each other effectively.
 The EFT approach was developed by Dr. Sue Johnson and her colleagues, and refined in recent years through research on adult love, attachment and bonding.
 Research has shown that with EFT, approximately 90% of couples show significant improvement and 70-75% of couples move from distress to recovery.